-The Office Accounting Specialist technical certificate provides entry-level office accounting skills.
+The Office Accounting Specialist Technical Certificate of Credit provides entry-level office accounting skills.
 The certificate emphasizes principles of accounting, computerized accounting, and basic computer skills.

 The standard curriculum for the Office Accounting Specialist Certificate program is designed for the semester system.
 Students may enter the program each semester.
 For students beginning Fall semester, the certificate generally takes two (2) semesters to complete.
 To graduate, students must earn a minimum of 14 credit hours.